ivan-veselovsky/dominators-finder/README.md

 #### Solution Description

-Based on DFS (Depth First Search) algorithm, as per book "Introduction to Algorithms" by T.H.
+Solution is based on Depth First Search (DFS) algorithm, as per book "Introduction to Algorithms" by T.H.
 Cormen, Ch.E.
 Leiserson, R.L.
-Rivest.
+Rivest:
 1) Build the DFS tree starting from the given Start vertex (_h_).
 (Finish vertex (_e2_) must be reachable from the Start vertex (_h_), so it appears on the tree.
 Otherwise we throw an error.)
 2) Classify all the DFS edges as being of _TREE_, _FORWARD_, _BACKWARD_, or _CROSS_ kind.
 3) Remove loops by removing all _BACKWARD_ edges.
 4) Remove all "dead ends" (vertices with zero out-degree), taking into account that removal of some vertices may cause other "dead ends" to appear.
-The only "dead end" vertex is the Finish vertex.
+When this step is finished, the only "dead end" vertex is the Finish vertex.
-5) Take the remaining graph vertices in __topological sort order__.
+5) Take the remaining graph vertices in _topological sort order_.
- (This is the order opposite to "end processing time" in DFS algorithm.)
+ (This is the descending order of "end processing time" in DFS algorithm).
 6) Calculate in-degree and out-degree for each vertex.
-7) Traverse the vertices in "topological sorting order" maintaining "parallel edge count" integer metric: for each node reduce the metric by the vertex in-degree, then increase it by the vertex out-degree.
+7) Traverse the vertices in _topological sorting order_ maintaining _parallel edge count_ integer metric:
+ for each node reduce the metric by the vertex in-degree, then increase it by the vertex out-degree.
- Basing on this metric value detect all the post-lead vertices.
+ Basing on this metric detect all the post-lead vertices: the post-lead is a node where this metric drops to zero.

 ##### Complexity

 The complexity of this solution is the time of DFS traversal, which is `O(V + E)`,
 and `O(V + E)` memory, as we store some temporary data for each vertex and edge.

-##### Build and test:
+##### Build and Test

-(Solution was tested on `Ubuntu 20.04` with `Java 18`, `Apache Maven 3.8.6`)
+Solution was tested on `Ubuntu 20.04` with `Java 18`, `Apache Maven 3.8.6`

     mvn clean install
     java -jar ./target/post-leads-finder-1.0-SNAPSHOT-exec.jar